rsto/draft-stepanek-jscontact/draft-stepanek-jscontact.md

 - categories: String[] (optional).
   A list of free-text or URI categories that relate to the card.

-An OnlineInformation object has the following properties:
+An Resource object has the following properties:

 - type: String (mandatory).
   Specifies the context of the contact method.
 This MUST be taken from the set of values allowed depending on whether this is part of the phones, emails or online property (see above).